Illinois Compiled Statutes

 who has received a security deposit from a lessee to secure the payment

-of rent or to compensate for damage to the leased property may not
+of rent or to compensate for damage to the leased premises may not

-withhold any part of that deposit as compensation for property damage
+withhold any part of that deposit as reimbursement for property damage

-unless he has, within 30 days of the date that the lessee vacated the
+unless the lessor has, within 30 days of the date that the lessee vacated the

-premises, furnished to the lessee, delivered in person, by mail
+leased premises, furnished to the lessee, by personal delivery, by postmarked mail

-directed to his last known address, or by electronic mail to a verified electronic mail address provided by the lessee, an itemized statement of the damage
+directed to his or her last known address, or by electronic mail to a verified electronic mail address provided by the lessee, an itemized statement of the damage

-allegedly caused to the premises and the estimated or actual cost for
+allegedly caused to the leased premises and the estimated or actual cost for

 repairing or replacing each item on that statement, attaching the paid

 receipts, or copies thereof, for the repair or replacement.